gsaraujo87/pythonTraining/README.md

-# pythonTraining
+# pythonProject

-Python self-learning training
+This is a test project to learn Python